tkvangorder/redis-shared-cache-sample/readme.md

 ## Version 3 - Running the application with serialization verification enabled.

 This is the first time that the unified-cache library is in play.
-Both examples have do not have an application version set and therefore the caching library will default to "1.0.0-SNAPSHOT".
+Both examples do NOT have an application version set and therefore the caching library will default to "1.0.0-SNAPSHOT".

 1. Checkout the tag "serializer-validating-cache" via "git checkout tags/serializer-validating-cache".
 2. Startup redis via docker : "docker-compose up" from the root of this project.